About Halliwick Foundation course

 Free parking on-site.

-Aquanat centre - home of the Australian Institute of Aquatic Bodywork.
+Aquanat training and aquatic centre - home of the Australian Institute of Aquatic Bodywork.

 Address: 545 Canning Highway, Alfred Cove, Perth Western Australia